-- The contents of encrypted sessions-including email, terminal, and Web transactions-using SSH, SCP, SSL/TLS, or a VPN (described in Secure Your Data in Transit) - Your POP-based email account's password if your ISP uses APOP - Timbuktu Pro, VNC (including Apple Remote Desktop 2), or pcAnywhere passwords - Timbuktu Pro sessions when using Remote Access (SSH) - Files transferred using Dropbox - Files and account information transmitted via SFTP (Secure FTP) or FTPS (FTP over SSL/TLS) - Voice conversations and instant messages sent via Skype, which encrypts all traffic - Instant messages sent using iChat and the Jabber server in Mac OS X 10.4 Server or 10.5 Server, or among iChat users with MobileMe accounts - Any secure SSL/TLS Web pages (their URLs begin with https) - The contents of any email message or file encrypted with PGP or similar public-key encryption technology
+- The contents of encrypted sessions-including email, WebDAV, terminal, Twitter, and Web transactions-using SSH, SCP, SSL/TLS, or a VPN (described in Secure Your Data in Transit) - Your POP-based email account's password if your ISP uses APOP - Web services tokens for email and other applications if the operator is smart enough to use SSL/TLS to protect Web cookies (Google now does with Gmail) - Timbuktu Pro, VNC (including Apple Remote Desktop), or pcAnywhere passwords - Timbuktu Pro or VNC sessions when using Remote Access (SSH) - LogMeIn and GoToMyPC for Mac remote control sessions - Files transferred using Dropbox - Files and account information transmitted via SFTP (Secure FTP) or FTPS (FTP over SSL/TLS) - Voice conversations and instant messages sent via Skype, which encrypts all traffic - Instant messages sent using iChat and the Jabber server in Mac OS X Server, or among iChat users with MobileMe accounts - Any secure SSL/TLS Web pages (their URLs begin with https) - The contents of any email message or file encrypted with PGP or similar public-key encryption technology

 Warning!
-Even if you close your network through means we describe in Prevent Access to Your Wireless Network, you may still expose data to network crackers and others who can penetrate the basic methods of preventing access.
+Even if you close your network through the means that we describe in Prevent Access to Your Wireless Network, you may still expose data to network crackers and others who can penetrate the basic methods of preventing access.
 We talk about securing the contents of what you're sending in Secure Your Data in Transit.